 FREQUENTLY ASKED QUESTIONS

-There are four full-time physicians and one nurse practitioner serving patients at Morris Hospital, along with other physicians on the Morris Hospital medical staff who provide part-time Hospitalist coverage.
-The full-time Hospitalists are Dr. Lakshmi Anubrolu, Dr. Dana Howd, Dr. Ishtiaq Habib, Dr. Kanchan Tiwari and Nurse Practitioner Ashley Blough.
+There are six full-time physicians serving patients at Morris Hospital, along with other physicians on the Morris Hospital medical staff who provide part-time Hospitalist coverage.
+The full-time Hospitalists are Dr. Lakshmi Anubrolu, Dr. Dana Howd, Dr. Ishtiaq Habib, Dr. Mohammed Saed, Dr. Sarah Sciazza, and Dr. Kanchan Tiwari.

 Yes, you will be billed for the care you receive from the Hospitalists during your hospitalization.
 The bill will come from Healthcare Centers of Morris Hospital and will be separate from your hospital bill.